 Do include your biography.
 Blog bios should be no more than 3 to 5 sentences in length.
 Do not include rank in your biography, unless you are a service member.
 An alternative would be, “Jane is a proud military spouse.”
 Indicate the number of years you have been associated with the military and in what capacity (military child, spouse, etc.).
 Include any topic areas you think you might cover in your blogs.
 Do not include links to your personal blogs or websites.
-For examples of acceptable biographies, visit the Our Bloggers page.

 Do submit the blogs that keep on giving.
 All guest bloggers are encouraged to submit material that can be used any time of year.
 When submitting articles for specific events, such as the holiday season, bloggers are encouraged to keep dates as general as possible.
 For example, instead of writing, “It’s mid-November,” write, “Just a few weeks until…”

 Don’t submit blogs posts from organizations.
 We do not accept blog posts from organizations, but we recognize that some milspouses write for multiple websites.
 If you are a milspouse blogger who writes for multiple publications, please include the link to your personal blog or to your personal portfolio website (i.e., www.janedoe.com) containing links to your writing with your submission.